apple/foundationdb/documentation/sphinx/source/configuration.rst

 When everything is healthy, writes need to be made durable in both west coast data centers before a commit can succeed.
 If the data centers are close to each other, this can add as little as 2ms to commit latencies.
 Reads can be served from either region, and clients can get data from whichever region is closer.
 Getting a read version from the each coast region will still require communicating with a west coast datacenter.
 Clients can cache read versions if they can tolerate reading stale data to avoid waiting on read versions.

-If either west coast data center fails, the last few mutations will be propogated from the remaining west coast datacenter to the east coast.
+If either west coast data center fails, the last few mutations will be propagated from the remaining west coast datacenter to the east coast.
 At this point we will start accepting commits on the east coast.
 Once the west coast comes back online, the system will automatically start copying all the data that was committed to the east coast back to the west coast replica.
 Once the west coast has caught up, the system will automatically switch back to accepting writes from the west coast again.

 In the event that the west coast has failed for long enough that we no longer have enough disk space to continue storing the mutation log, we can drop the replica completely.
 This decision is not automatic, and requires a manual change to the configuration.
 The database will then act as a single data center database until the west coast comes back online.
 Because we have dropped to west coast replica completely, to bring the west coast back online we will have to copy all the data between the regions.